miruml/cpp-sdk/README.md

 We are working to support more integration methods and package managers.
 Please reach out to ben@miruml.com for adding support for a particular integration method or package manager.

+## Supported Platforms

+The Miru C++ SDK has been tested and verified to work on the following operating systems:

+- Ubuntu 20.04 LTS
+- Ubuntu 22.04 LTS
+- Ubuntu 24.04 LTS
+- NVIDIA Jetson (JetPack 5.1)
+- NVIDIA Jetson (JetPack 6.1)

+Other Linux distributions and versions should also work, but have not been explicitly tested.
+If you encounter issues on a different platform, please email ben@miruml.com.